System of units of measurement

-A system of measurement is a collection of units of measurement and rules relating them to each other.
+A system of units of measurement, also known as a system of units or system of measurement, is a collection of units of measurement and rules relating them to each other.
 Systems of measurement have historically been important, regulated and defined for the purposes of science and commerce.
-Systems of measurement in use include the International System of Units or SI (the modern form of the metric system), the British imperial system, and the United States customary system.
+Instances in use include the International System of Units or SI (the modern form of the metric system), the British imperial system, and the United States customary system.